guanqun-yang/wordpress/_posts/2023-09-19-reading-notes-understanding-dataset-difficulty-with-v-usable-information.md

 # Overview

-The main contribution of the paper is a **model-dependent** metric to evaluate the difficulty of the aggregate and sample-wise difficulty of a dataset.
+The main contribution of the paper is a metric to evaluate the difficulty of the aggregate and sample-wise difficulty of a dataset for a model family $\mathcal{V}$: a lower score indicates a more difficult dataset.
 This metric is appealing because it gives an estimate of each sample's difficulty; this is not possible by using accuracy or F1 score.

 # Method